Great Replacement conspiracy theory in the United States: Brexit

 In July 2019, Keith Ellison, the Attorney General of Minnesota, stated how increasing and varied hate crime, exacerbated by the 2016 Brexit vote and election of Donald Trump, was "united by so-called 'replacement' theory, and that communities needed to "vigilantly and consistently counter each of these acts of violence and expressions of hate".
 At the same time, Mick Davis, the Chief Executive and Treasurer of the British Conservative Party, published his outrage of the concept.
 Writing in The Jewish Chronicle, Davis named the Great Replacement, "a driving force behind far right terror", as worse than merely a conspiracy theory, in that it was "profoundly antisemitic".

+According to a survey study by Dr. Hugo Leal of the University of Cambridge, 31% of Brexit voters believe in the Great Replacement Theory compared to 6% of "Remain" voters.
+In the same study, supporters of Donald Trump and Hillary Clinton showed a similar pattern with 41% versus 3%, respectively.

 Influence of Donald Trump's Twitter account

 According to the Institute for Strategic Dialogue, Donald Trump referenced the Great Replacement, and a 2019 tweet in favour of his proposed Border Wall was interpreted by many as endorsing the theory.
 They also stated that Trump's Twitter account was one of the most influential accounts promoting the theory.
 His history of describing Muslims and immigrants as "invaders", according to SBS News, closely mirrors the language of explicit supporters of the theory.
 Political scientist Robert A. Pape concluded from two surveys led by the Chicago Project on Security and Threats in 2021 that the Great Replacement theory had achieved "iconic status with white nationalists" and "might help explain why such a high percentage of the rioters [involved in the January 6 United States Capitol attack] hail[ed] from counties with fast-rising, non-White populations."